-My house has great curb appeal as you can see HERE.
+My house has great curb appeal.
 But the first thing you see as you approach my house is this end wall.
 This big brick wall, with its one tiny window and all the utilities.

 Pretty ugly, blah and boring.
 So, early on, I came up with a plan to give this end of the house some curb appeal.
 It has been in the works now for a couple of years, but it’s still not obvious from the road yet.
 I am thinking maybe by next summer it should start to make an impact.